-This part of the toolkit helps you build a holistic understanding of impact and consider the full range of spheres such as: academic, conceptual, capacity building, instrumental, and collective impact.
-It introduces some key principles to understanding impact and prompts you to plan for impact from the project outset and see impact as a process, as well as an output.
+Research impact encompasses academic, conceptual, capacity building, instrumental and collective impact.
+Here we introduce the key principles to understanding impact, helping you to anticipate impact from the project outset, seeing it as a process as well as an output.

 Key steps in planning impact

-Impact planning and activities should be part of the whole research lifecycle.
-This part of the toolkit covers what to do at key steps including: planning the desired impact, identifying stakeholders and beneficiaries, developing strategies and interventions, critical reflection, dissemination, outreach, networking, collaborations, and tracking impact.
+Impact planning should be embedded throughout the whole research life cycle.
+The impact tools guide you through the key steps and include: planning the desired impact; identifying stakeholders and beneficiaries; developing strategies and interventions; critical reflection; communication, outreach, networking and collaboration; and tracking impact.

-Vital to all research impact is an effective approach to engaging with stakeholders throughout the research cycle.
-This section provides illustrative tools to guide this process covering: how to use evidence for policy-making; case studies with good practice examples demonstrating the work of the country partners; tools providing a child-friendly means of discussing the research findings with children; and set of communication tools used for disseminating findings and tracking user engagement.
+Effective ways of engaging with stakeholders are important throughout the research life cycle.
+Here we provide four kinds of illustrative tools: how to present evidence to policy-makers; good practice examples demonstrating the work of the country partners; child-friendly tools for sharing findings with children; and communication tools for communicating findings and tracking user engagement.